 This part attempts to soothe and calm the traumatized ‘inner child.’

-This part developed at the time of the trauma for the purpose of self-defence and self-protection.
+This part developed at the time of the trauma for the purpose of self-defense and self-protection.
 Again, it is in conflict with other parts which find it unacceptable.

 This part behaves in similar ways to how one’s abuser used to behave towards one and often, like the ‘angry part’, expresses rage and hostility

-This part comprises emotions and behaviours that the individual has labelled as ‘shameful’
+This part comprises emotions and behaviors that the individual has labeled as ‘shameful’

 N.B.
 It is theorized that these parts arose as a result of arrested emotional development and are -stuck in trauma-time.’